 Everything we do for you, inside the library or out

-Circulation–Always have your library card with you.
+Circulation: Always have your library card with you.
 The loan period for most materials is three weeks.
 Phone renewals are accepted but we will ask for your barcode number.
 Some materials cannot be renewed.
 Confirmation is required to renew your materials.
 Reference questions by telephone are welcome.

-Automated Catalog and Interlibrary loan–Our patrons may use the public access terminals to search the database of over 400 libraries in the Illinois Heartland Library System.
+Automated Catalog and Interlibrary Loan: Our patrons may use the public access terminals to search the database of over 400 libraries in the Illinois Heartland Library System.
 Materials not held in our library may be delivered from member libraries by using the patron’s barcode number.
 Materials not held in the database may be searched on OCLC–from any state, and from several countries!

-Computers–A variety of computers are located throughout the building.
-Word processing, spreadsheets and Power Point are available.
-Those wishing to connect with the Internet should read the Internet Policy and sign the User Agreement.
-A Visitor’s Pass may be issued for eligible patrons, a person with a valid ID who owes no library fines yet does not have a valid library card.
+Computers: A variety of computers are located throughout the building.
+Word processing, spreadsheets and PowerPoint are available.
+A visitor’s pass may be issued for eligible patrons, a person with a valid ID who owes no library fines yet does not have a valid library card.
 This pass is valid for two hours.

-Meeting rooms are available on the lower level of the library.
+Meeting Rooms: Meeting rooms are available on the lower level of the library.
 The Alice H. Barnes Conference Room is more conducive for a larger crowd while the Robert Gregg Board Room seats 9 people.
 More information can be found in the Meeting Room Policy.

 Non-residents (those living outside the Harrisburg Public Library District) should be sure whether or not they pay taxes to a local library.
 If no taxes are paid to support a library, the patron should go to the library closest to them to purchase a library card.
 The non-resident fee is in lieu of taxes and is paid annually to that library.